shrimplumpia/cse15l-lab-reports/lab-report-1-week-5.md

 *This is a screenshot of only a portion of the output, since there are so many ./technical files within Docsearch.*
 > The "." in the command tells 'find' to search and print every file in the current directory.
 When I ran this command using the code from our week 4 lab, I was in the docsearch directory, so the output printed out every file within that directory (so files within the technical folder, which contains the 911 reports, biomed, government, and plos folders).

+This command can be useful when we need to know exactly what files are contained within a certain directory.

 <br/><br/>
 <br/><br/>